 Disney World Resorts in the Magic Kingdom Area give you quick access to the number 1 theme park in the world.
 Resorts in this area are some of the most luxurious in Walt Disney World.

 Disney’s Contemporary Resort

 For more information read our extended review of Disney’s Contemporary Resort.

 Disney’s Contemporary Resort has two separate club levels The Atrium Club & The Tower Club.
-Club level guests get access to a special concierge lounge and complimentary food offerings served throughout the day.
+Club-level guests get access to an exclusive concierge lounge and complimentary food offerings served throughout the day.

 Dining options include:

 Recreational amenities include water skiing, boat rentals, jogging, volleyball, parasailing, playground, and two swimming pools.
 There is a selection of specialty shops in the resort.

 The Contemporary tower has a 90-foot-tall mural by Disney Legend Mary Blair celebrates the Grand Canyon and the American Southwest.